qinjoshua/ExCELlenceEasyAnimator/resources/README.md

 to keyframes: a motion is just two keyframes.
 On the other hand, going from keyframes to motions isn't easy, and so we think our choice to use keyframes made writing the code for this part significantly easier.

+This is also why there is no `removeKeyframe` method: it breaks this "illegal states are unrepresentable" property that makes the model so nice to work with.
+Removing keyframes allows shapes to exist in the map without any actual referents.
+In our current model, shape names are created exactly when their first keyframe is initialized, and in this way it's impossible to have shapes that don't have any keyframes associated with them.

 The model interface also includes getters and setters for the canvas origin X and Y coordinate, the canvas width, and the canvas height.
 The speed is considered a view-specific detail.
 #### `ReadOnlyAnimatorModel`